-Losing a loved one is a difficult emotional experience, but a funeral doesn’t have to be somber memorial.
-Plenty of people would rather be remembered with a party, and a celebration of life is an upbeat alternative to a .
+Losing a loved one is a difficult emotional experience, but a funeral doesn’t have to be a somber event.
+Plenty of people would rather be remembered with a party, and ais an upbeat alternative to a .

-It brings friends and family together for sharing and caring with favorite food, flowers, music, decor and more.

-Whatever your loved one's interests or personality, a well-planned celebration of life is a customized event informed by the things that made a person special.
-It's a personal and uplifting occasion where tears and laughter are equally welcome.
+It brings friends and family together to share stories, reminisce and honor a loved one with favorite food, flowers, music, decor and more.
+A celebration of life can be simple or grand, but it's always a customized event informed by the things that made a person special.
+At this very personal and uplifting occasion, tears and laughter are equally welcome.

 What makes a great celebration of life?
 Here we outline the essentials for planning a beautiful and fitting tribute.
-You will learn: